 With many of the details respecting the proposed CPP expansion still to come, other implications for employers and pension plan administrators are not yet clear.
 For plans whose contributions and/or benefit formula is integrated with the year’s maximum pension earnings (YMPE), the increases to the CPP’s maximum pensionable earnings could impact liabilities and funding obligations.
 Employers and pension plan administrators will therefore wish to closely watch for further details on the higher CPP earnings limit as well as other CPP expansion details to determine the potential pension plan implications of these changes.
 Depending on the impact, some employers may determine that it is desirable to amend their plans in response to these CPP changes.

 Our Pension, Benefits and Executive Compensation practice group continues to monitor developments relating to the ORPP and expanded CPP.
-If you have any questions, please contact Stephanie Kalinowski or any other member of our practice group.
+If you have any questions, please contact any other member of our practice group.

 - ORPP Act Passes Third Reading as Amended by Committee (June 2, 2016)

 - Countdown to ORPP: Ontario Tables New Implementation Legislation (April 18, 2016)